-Your innate and adaptive immunity are naturally formed, but you can do a few things to help preserve their health.
+Your innate and adaptive immunity is naturally formed, but you can do a few things to help preserve your health.

-1. To keep your system healthy, you should maintain a moderate and well-rounded diet.
+To keep your system healthy, you should maintain a moderate and well-rounded diet.
 The food you put into your body fuels your life and energy level.
 It also affects your short- and long-term health.
-Eat at the right time and include a healthy mix of vegetables and ingredients so that you get the vitamins and minerals that you need.
+Eat at the right time and include a healthy mix so that you get the vitamins and minerals that you need.
 You should also drink enough water to stay hydrated.

-If you aren’t sure about the right balance of vitamins and minerals for you, it might help to consult a nutritionist near you.
+If you aren’t sure about the right balance of vitamins and minerals, it might help to consult a nutritionist.

-To get a good workout, you don’t need to go farther than your own living room.
-Try our 30 minute home workout for beginners, or browse our top recommendations for Youtube fitness channels that you can follow for a daily new workout at home.
+To get a good workout, you don’t need to go farther than your living room.
+Try our 30-minute home workout for beginners, or browse our top recommendations for YouTube fitness channels that you can follow for a daily new workout at home.